Acronyms

 - Overview

-- Beta blockers have not been studied extensively in HFpEF.
-One small trial that looked at the effects of carvedilol found no benefit.
+- Beta-blockers have not been studied extensively in HFpEF.
+One small trial (N=245) that evaluated the effects of carvedilol found no benefit.
 [PMID 22983988]

 - AHA recommendations